 Employees earn 10 days paid leave per year to be used in the event of their own illness, an immediate family member's illness, bereavement, visits to required medical practitioners, or personal business.
 Unused leave can be carried from one year to the next, not to exceed 90 days.
 Upon retirement and/or death, an employee will be paid any unused sick pay not to exceed 25 days.
-At June 30, 2014, the School had accrued compensated absences of \$28,024 the liability is reflected in the statement of financial position as a noncurrent liability.
+At June 30, 2015 and 2014, the School had accrued compensated absences of \$112,345 and \$28,024, respectively.
+The liability is reflected in the statement of financial position as a noncurrent liability.
 Only the compensated absences payable to current terminating employees are reported as current liabilities.